Deva1605/check-processing-automatic-/README.md

 so, whenever the sender wants to pay then he will
-Fill up all the details of him and receiver and last he needs to fill signature by which we will provide digital signature which is fully secured so no one else can access other accounts
-After filling all the details the request will send it to bank and bank will link to receiver.
+Fill up all the details of him and receiver and last he needs to fill signature by which we will provide digital signature for user verification which is fully secured so no one else can access other accounts after filling all the details the request will send it to bank and bank will link to receiver.
 This process will be instant and all the users will be beneficial by this process.